-• Video and digital images of pupils are only to be used with the person's permission.
-They are to be used for educational purposes such as in school
+• Video and digital images are only to be used with the person's permission.
+They are to be used for educational purposes only.

-- displays (e.g. school entrances) performances (e.g. assemblies), newsletters, the school website, our school prospectus and our social media platforms. - When using digital images, staff should inform and educate pupils about the risks associated with the taking, using, sharing, publishing and distribution of images.
-In particular, they should recognise the risks attached to publishing their own images on the internet. - The 'Consent form for Photographs and Footage for Phoenix IPS' is sent home and must be signed by parents at the beginning of each new school year.
+- When using digital images, staff should inform and educate pupils about the risks associated with the taking, using, sharing, publishing and distribution of images.
+In particular they should recognise the risks attached to publishing their own images on the internet. - The Use of Digital Images / Photograph / Video Permission document is to be signed by parents and kept in the pupil file.
+The document is attached at the end of this policy.